 A lot of exciting things have been happening, and I’m long overdue for a blog post.
 I can’t tell you how strange and amazing this year has been.
 I’ve got to catch you up on new releases, GameHole Con, and some cool stuff from Beadle & Grimm’s, where I have been officially employed!!!

-So dust off that drinking horn, grab some mead, and let me tell you what new lands the Norse DM has visited.
+So dust off that drinking horn, grab some mead, and let me tell you what new lands I’ve visited this year.

 DMs Guild Releases